e271828e/Flight.jl/docs/notes/design/localization_validation_walkthrough.md

 Nothing per-guard is stored across the boundary — the detection registers hold predicate samples and a counter, never values (detection bookkeeping, not model memory).
-The validation is a *reconstruction*, using the standard probe mechanics (write a state into the buffer, run the interior sweep, call the guard):
+The validation is a *reconstruction*, using the standard trial-evaluation mechanics (write a state into the buffer, run the interior sweep, call the guard):

 1. Integration lands at tₙ₊₁; arrival sweep; each localized event's guard is evaluated.
 Event E: prior not-holding, σ₁ = σ(tₙ₊₁) holding → trigger.
-2. **θ = 0 probe, before anything else is built**: write xₙ into the state buffer — xₙ is already retained by the stepper, because the Hermite interpolant needs (xₙ, ẋₙ, xₙ₊₁, ẋₙ₊₁), so the probe requires no new retention — run one interior sweep, evaluate E's guard → σ₀.
-No interpolant is needed for this probe: x̂(0) = xₙ *identically*, so it runs before the interpolant exists.
+2. **θ = 0 trial evaluation, before anything else is built**: write xₙ into the state buffer — xₙ is already retained by the stepper, because the Hermite interpolant needs (xₙ, ẋₙ, xₙ₊₁, ẋₙ₊₁), so the trial requires no new retention — run one interior sweep, evaluate E's guard → σ₀.
+No interpolant is needed for this trial: x̂(0) = xₙ *identically*, so it runs before the interpolant exists.
 3. **σ₀ < 0 (not-holding)** — trajectory-caused.
 Genuine bracket.
 Now pay the lazy
    costs — one sweep for ẋₙ₊₁, build the interpolant — and hand ITP/Brent the bracket **with both endpoint values**, (tₙ, σ₀) and (tₙ₊₁, σ₁), σ₁ retained transiently from step 1's evaluation.
 This is where the left bracket value comes
    from: ITP and Brent are value-based, the prior stores only a predicate, and the spec previously never said who supplies σ(tₙ).
-The validation probe *is* its source.
+The validation trial evaluation *is* its source.
 4. **σ₀ ≥ 0 (holding)** — epoch-caused.
 The drain flipped the guard at the frame top; no in-frame crossing exists.
 Discard the localization: E fires inside tₙ₊₁'s ordinary iteration.
 Mechanically this is almost nothing — *not localizing is the action*: skip and fall through, and the boundary's event phase detects the edge (prior not-holding, sample holding) and fires E exactly as a boundary-detected event.
-5. The buffer is overwritten by the next probe or restored as usual — probes own the buffer during localization.
+5. The buffer is overwritten by the next trial evaluation or restored as usual — trial evaluations own the buffer during localization.

 Cost accounting for the degenerate path: one interior sweep total. ẋₙ₊₁'s sweep is never paid, the interpolant is never built, `localization_budget` is untouched (it